google/cro3/contrib/labtunnel/README.md

 at 2200 is used.
 The start port can be adjusted with --local-port-start.
 Used ports will be freed upon stopping labtunnel.

+Labtunnel can optionally use DUTs leased by crosfleet with the special `leased` hostname.
+If you specify `leased` as the dut_hostname to labtunnel it will query crosfleet for leased DUTs.
+If there is only one DUT leased it will use that hostname, otherwise it will prompt the user to select from among the leased DUTs.
+The `leased` hostname will work with **all** subcommands except hosts which does not do any hostname resolution.

 Usage:
   labtunnel [command]